docstomarkdown/docstomarkdown.github.io/src/content/post/add-caption-to-images-in-google-docs.md

 Image titles and captions can be used interchangeably, but some platforms may differentiate between them.
 For example, a title might be a short descriptive phrase, while a caption could be a more detailed explanation.

-## How to Add Image Captions in Google Docs
+## How to Add Image Caption in Google Docs

 **To add caption to images in Google Docs, right click the image and select the *Alt text* option.**